What is Familial Pancreatic Cancer?

 What causes FPC?

 Individuals from FPC families should consider genetic testing to see if there is a specific germline genetic mutation that may have caused the pancreatic cancers in their family.
 A germline mutation is a genetic mutation found in every cell of a person’s body from birth.
-Some genes linked to FPC families include BRCA1, BRCA2, PALB2, CDKN2A, ATM, STK11, and the genes linked to Lynch syndrome (MLH1, MSH2, MSH6, PMS2, and EPCAM).
+Some genes linked to FPC families include BRCA1, BRCA2, PALB2, CDKN2A, and ATM, and the genes linked to Lynch syndrome (MLH1, MSH2, MSH6, PMS2, and EPCAM).
 Germline mutations in genes that cause other rare inherited cancer syndromes (TP53 mutations in Li-Fraumeni syndrome and STK11 mutations for Peutz-Jeghers syndrome) can also increase the risk of pancreatic cancer.
 Individuals who carry germline genetic mutations in these genes are at an increased risk of pancreatic cancer as well as other types of cancers.
 Genetic testing for these genes is available, but your decision to have genetic testing should be discussed carefully with a medical professional with expertise in this area.

 It is important to note that genetic testing is still evolving, and only 10% to 20% of families with FPC will have a mutation identified by genetic testing.
 Currently, most families with FPC will have normal genetic testing results, suggesting that the genes responsible for most FPC families have not yet been discovered.
 Researchers continue to search for other specific genes that may be linked to FPC.
 Since most FPC families will have normal genetic testing results, it is important to realize that individuals from FPC families are still at an increased risk of pancreatic cancer, even when genetic testing results are normal.
 Talk with a genetic counselor before you have any genetic testing.

 How is FPC inherited?